Wertik/hytalewiki-plugin/README.md

 # Hytale Wiki plugin

 Allows the player to search the wiki in-game.
-Provides links to best results or previews the wiki page in-game.

 Drawbacks: